 - Based on a Great Big Lie: The book is based on My Confession, Samuel Chamberlain's autobiographical book about his time in the Glanton gang.
 The veracity of Chamberlain's story is often questioned.

-- Bigger Bad: While Glanton the leader of the gang it's apparent that the Judge is the true brains.
+- Bigger Bad: While Glanton the leader of the gang it's apparent that the Judge is the one that's really in charge.

 - Bilingual Bonus:

 - The Glanton Gang operates on the border of Texas, and they speak Spanish with the natives.

 - The prophecies of the traveling circus band are entirely in untranslated Spanish.